🌐Using the Subgraph

 For example, the Linea mainnet subgraph can be found there:

-If you want to access the public subgraph on the Linea Sepolia, you can access it here:
+As for the Linea Sepolia subgraph, you can access it here:

-You can also get access to all the subgraphs URLs from the project's Readme file:
+You can also get access to all the subgraphs URLs from the project's Readme filearrow-up-right.

 You can use this default web interface to write queries in GraphQL to search through the attestation registry.
 Alternatively, you can use a tool such as Postman, or use the subgraph's API to query the registry directly from your own dApp.